xDaniil/demo/README.md

 # Getting Started with my react demo

-This project is deplyed to https://d39i8xwfqin14q.cloudfront.net/
+This project is deployed to https://d39i8xwfqin14q.cloudfront.net/

 ## Available Scripts